JianpingCAI/call-stack-to-plantuml/README.md

 2. Once you've hit a breakpoint, and the call stack is available, open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P).
 3. Search for and run the "Copy Call Stack to PlantUML" command.
 4. Select the thread you want to copy the call stack from.
-5. The PlantUML Activity diagram script will be copied to your clipboard, organized by package.
+5. The PlantUML Activity diagram script will be copied to your clipboard.
 6. Paste the script into a PlantUML editor (online or offline) to visualize the Activity diagram.

+### Support of Multiple Call Stack Paths with Additional Commands

+1. "Record Call Stack": run this command to store the current call stack, and merge to the existing ones if any.
+2. "Clear Recorded Call Stack": clear the stored call stack info.

+### TODO

+To attach some screenshots.

 ## Contributing